piccard21/vue-magic-line/README.md

  **secondaryHeight** | height for secondary line| Number | 2px
  **secondaryyBottom** | bottom for secondary line| Number | 3px

 ## License

-busy-load is licensed under the MIT License - see the LICENSE file for details.
+vue-magic-line is licensed under the MIT License - see the LICENSE file for details.

 ## Author